A Writer's Guide to Women's Erotica

 This is crucial.
 The “male gaze” tends to look at women.
 The “female gaze” tends to look out from the woman’s experience.
 It’s less about how her body looks in a mirror and more about how it feels to inhabit that body in that moment.
 It’s about the heat, the heaviness, the electric tension.

 And let’s talk about Consent.
-It’s 2025.
 Enthusiastic consent isn’t just an ethical requirement; it’s sexy.
 The negotiation of desire—“Do you like this?”
 “Yes, keep going”—adds intimacy and trust.
 It allows the reader to relax and enjoy the ride because they know the character is safe and willing.

 3. The Genre Trap: Know Where You Stand